Welcome to the OutUK series looking at gay men and their health brought to you in association with the NHS website.

 [Previous Feature][Next Feature]

-Anal pain (pain in the bottom) is common.
-There are things you can do to ease it, but see a GP if you're in a lot of pain or it does not get better.
+Joint pain is common, especially as you get older.
+There are things you can do to ease the pain but get medical help if it's very painful or it does not get better.

-Your symptoms might give you an idea of what is causing anal pain.
-Do not self-diagnose, see a GP if you're worried.
+Your symptoms might give you an idea what could be causing the pain.
+But do not self-diagnose, see a GP if you're worried.

 Symptoms Possible cause